JeonHyeongJunKW/orbprob_map_viewer/README.md

 cameras,” IEEE Transactions on Robotics, vol. 33, no. 5, pp. 1255–1262, 2017.

-[2]B. Bescos and J. M. Facil, J. Civera, and J. Neira, “DynaSLAM: Tracking, Mapping, and Inpainting in
+[2] H. Osman, N. Darwish and A. Bayoumi, "LoopNet: Where to Focus?
+Detecting Loop Closures in Dynamic

-dynamic Scenes,” IEEE Robotics andAutomation Letters, vol. 3, no. 4, pp. 4076–4083, oct 2018.
+Scenes," in IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2031-2038, April 2022